NSW has 15 Regions

 The Riverina region extends from the Alpine highlands of the Snowy Mountains to the western plains.
 The Murrumbidgee River is at the heart of the region.The region includes the Local Government Areas of Bland, Cootamundra, Griffith, Leeton, Murrumbidgee, Hay, Gundagai, Junee, Lockhart, Temora, Tumbarumba, Tumut and Wagga Wagga.

-The South Coast is a diverse geographic region which stretches from the south-western slopes, Alpine and Snowy Mountains to the far south coast including the Sapphire Coast.
+South East NSW is a diverse geographic region which stretches from the south-western slopes, Alpine and Snowy Mountains to the far south coast including the Sapphire Coast.
 The region includes the Local Government Areas of Young, Yass Valley, Queanbeyan, Cooma-Monaro, Eurobodalla, Snowy River, Bombala and Bega Valley.

 The Illawarra/South Coast region is a diverse community, defined by its coastal location and striking escarpment.
 The region offers exquisite natural assets, a thriving industry base and world-class educational facilities.
 It is home to the Kiama Blowhole, Minnamurra Rainforest, Jervis Bay Marine Park and Killalea National Surf Reserve.